 The University of South Carolina's Darla Moore School of Business and the American University in Cairo have partnered to form the International Business in the Middle East and North Africa (IBMENA) program.
 This program provides students with the tools necessary to compete and succeed in the MENA regional business environment.
 The IBMENA cohort will be made up of students from USC and AUC who will study together for at least two years, taking courses on each other’s campuses.
 This program offers many tools for learning Arabic, and at the completion of their four years, students will be proficient in the language.
 In addition to gaining in-depth knowledge of MENA business and culture, students will develop a ready-made network among AUC and USC cohort members and professionals in each market that will serve them well throughout their professional careers.

 Year 1: Students spend their freshman year at USC.
-During the summer, they are encouraged to participate in an Arabic language immersion program in Egypt.
+During the summer, they are required to participate in an Arabic language immersion program in Egypt.

-Year 2: USC students will travel to Egypt to meet their AUC counterparts.
-During the summer, they have the chance to remain in Egypt to continue their Arabic studies.
+Year 2: USC students will study in Egypt for the academic year with their AUC counterparts.
+During the summer, they have the option to remain in Egypt for additional Arabic studies..